 · Trial counsel for thousands of plaintiffs who have alleged kidney and bone injuries from ingesting HIV drugs manufactured by Gilead Sciences, Inc.

 · Counsel for plaintiffs alleging injuries stemming from a crowd surge at the Astroworld music festival in Houston, Texas in November 2021.

 · Counsel for multiple qui tam relators bringing False Claims Act cases for Medicare and Medicaid fraud on the United States government in federal district courts throughout the United States.

 Prior to joining the HMG team in 2020, Ben was an attorney at Kirkland & Ellis LLP, one of the world’s largest law firms.
-At Kirkland, Ben worked on various types of cases, including class action litigation, multi-district personal injury litigation, pharmaceutical litigation, bankruptcy proceedings, and private equity contract disputes.
-He also conducted internal investigations and was a member of a federal court monitor team.
-Ben also maintained an active pro bono practice at Kirkland, focusing on pursuing postconviction relief for criminal defendants and obtaining early releases from prison for multiple clients.
+At Kirkland, Ben’s diverse experience included litigating class actions, multi-district personal injury litigation, pharmaceutical litigation, bankruptcy proceedings, and private equity disputes, conducting internal investigations, and serving as a member of a federal court monitor team.
+Ben also maintained an active pro bono practice, focusing on post-conviction relief for criminal defendants.
+Ben helped to obtain early releases from prison for multiple clients.

 Ben began his law career at the United States Court of Appeals for the Seventh Circuit in Chicago, serving as a law clerk for the Honorable William J. Bauer, former Chief Judge of the Seventh Circuit, United States Attorney for the Northern District of Illinois, and State’s Attorney For DuPage County (Illinois).
 During law school, Ben was Editor-in-Chief of The John Marshall Law Review, worked for multiple litigation firms in Chicago, and externed for Judge Amy J. St. Eve (now on the Seventh Circuit) on the United States District Court for the Northern District of Illinois.